Hanif-K-Musaheb/Year-3-CS-UVM-Study-Abroad-/CS3240/recursion.md

 | ( a )    | number of subproblems                                        |
 | ( n/b )  | size of each subproblem                                      |
 | ( f(n) ) | cost outside of the recursive calls (divide + combine steps) |

+## Goal
+1. **unrolling:** analyzing the first few levels of the algorithm --> then identifying a pattern --> then summing up through all the levels
+    - you use this method to find the recurance relation doing it to each level
+3. **intuition:** starting with a guess for the solution --> substituting it in --> proving via induction that it is correct